willin/svelte-pretty-code/apps/web/src/routes/en/+page.md

 ### Custom Highlighter

-To completely configure the highlighter, use the `getHighlighter{:.entity.name.function}` option.
-This is helpful if you'd like to configure other Shikiji options, such as `langs{:.meta.object-literal.key}`.
+To completely configure the highlighter, use the `getHighlighter` option.
+This is helpful if you'd like to configure other Shikiji options, such as `langs`.

 ```js
 import { getHighlighter } from 'shikiji';